-Why does the network increase the curvature in the first place?
-In~\Cref{sec:both_features}, we observed that this is a shared behaviour of PGD-AT and FGSM-AT, at least during the stage before CO.
+But why does the network increase the curvature in the first place?
+In~\Cref{sec:both_features}, we observed that this is a shared behavior of PGD-AT and FGSM-AT, at least during the initial stage before CO.
 Therefore, it should not be a mere ``bug".
-As presented in mechanisms~M\ref{hyp:preference} and M\ref{hyp:feature_extraction}, we conjecture that the curvature increases as a result of the interaction between features of the dataset which forces the network to increase its non-linearity in order to combine them effectively to obtain a robust model.
+We conjecture that the curvature increase is a result of the interaction between features of the dataset which forces the network to increase its non-linearity in order to combine them effectively for robustness.\looseness=-1

-\textbf{Curvature does not increase without interaction} To demonstrate this, we perform a new experiment in which we again intervene on the dataset $\mathcal{D}$ (as in \cref{sec:inducing_CO}).
-However, this time, we ensure that there is no interaction, \ie correlation, between the injected features $\bm v(y)$ and the features from $\mathcal{D}$.
-We do so by creating $\Dob$ such that:
+\paragraph{Curvature does not increase without interaction} To demonstrate this, we perform a new experiment in which we modify $\mathcal{D}$ again (as in \cref{sec:inducing_CO}).
+However, this time, we ensure that there is no interaction between the synthetic features $\bm v(y)$ and the features from $\mathcal{D}$ creating $\Dob$ such that:\looseness=-1